 "Hello:

 My life as a teenager was bearable.
-I was a quite girl who thrived academically.
+I was a quiet girl who thrived academically.
 What inspired to keep me going was prayer and reading novels on my free time.
 It kept me from trouble."

-Always, Fadzai
+Always,

 "Dearest friend: